Physics and astronomy

 Student work experience

 We offer opportunities for high-achieving, motivated students to undertake work experience placements in our Physics and Astronomy research centres.
-To apply, email a resume and cover letter to the following staff:

 Free public astronomy lectures